Charles L. Carpenter: USS Freestone

-The following in a condensed format reflects Carpenter's actions on USS Freestone.
-It is from the official history of USS Freestone written in 1946.
+The following, in a condensed format, reflects Carpenter's actions on the USS Freestone.
+It is from the official history of the USS Freestone, written in 1946.

-On November 8, 1944, the official Navy acceptance board to accept USS Freestone invited the prospective commanding officer, Captain Charles L. Carpenter, USN to attend the river and acceptance runs.
+On November 8, 1944, the official Navy acceptance board to accept USS Freestone invited the prospective commanding officer, Captain Charles L. Carpenter, USN, to attend the river and acceptance runs.
 The ship passed its testing and was recommended for acceptance by the Navy.
-The docked at "starboard side to Pier #3, U.S. Naval Station, Astoria, Oregon.
-At 0930 the next day the ship was placed into commission.
+The ship docked at the starboard side of Pier #3, U.S. Naval Station, Astoria, Oregon.
+At 09:30 the next day, the ship was placed into commission.
 Captain Carpenter assumed command and ordered the watch set.
-On November 20, the ship set out to sea conducting training and drills to prepare for war service.
-On January 8, 1945, the ship sailed from San Diego to embark 1471 troops en route to Saipan, Marinas Islands.
-The small task force, Task Unit 96.3.18 with Captain Carpenter commanding arrived February 6 and debarked the troops.
+On November 20, the ship set out to sea, conducting training and drills to prepare for war service.
+On January 8, 1945, the ship sailed from San Diego to embark 1471 troops en route to Saipan, Mariana Islands.
+The small task force, Task Unit 96.3.18, with Captain Carpenter commanding, arrived on February 6 and debarked the troops.

-On February 28, 1945, the ship arrived in Leyte Gulf in the Philippine Islands where they were alerted to Japanese air attacks.
+On February 28, 1945, the ship arrived in Leyte Gulf, in the Philippine Islands, where they were alerted to Japanese air attacks.
 After more training, Carpenter and his ship loaded members of the 184th Infantry and a Regimental Combat Team and were assigned to Task Force 51 for the invasion of Okinawa.
-They arrived there on April 1 and within seven days completed their mission debarking their troops and supplies.
-During several Japanese air raids and Kamikaze attacks the Freestone was credited with one enemy aircraft shot down.
+They arrived there on April 1 and, within seven days, completed their mission by debarking their troops and supplies.
+During several Japanese air raids and kamikaze attacks, the Freestone was credited with shooting down one enemy aircraft.

-The ship's medical department received battle casualties and the majority of those departed with the ship and were taken to the hospital in Guam.
-Carpenter then took his ship, under orders, back to the West Coast of the United States then back to the Philippines transporting personnel and supplies.
-During dry dock repairs and alterations to prepare for the invasion of mainland Japan, the ship received word of the Atomic bombings of Hiroshima and Nagasaki in Japan.
+The ship's medical department received battle casualties, and the majority of those departed with the ship and were taken to the hospital in Guam.
+Carpenter then took his ship, under orders, back to the West Coast of the United States and then back to the Philippines, transporting personnel and supplies.
+During dry dock repairs and alterations to prepare for the invasion of mainland Japan, the ship received word of the atomic bombings of Hiroshima and Nagasaki in Japan.
 Work was suspended for two days for the celebration of VJ Day (Victory over Japan Day).

-Captain Carpenter took his ship to Nagasaki, Japan to deliver occupation troops.
-Later they were assigned to Operation Magic Carpet and began shuttle runs back to the United States for troops being sent home.
-On November 10, 1945, Carpenter was reassigned and said goodbye to the officers and crew of USS Freestone.
+Captain Carpenter took his ship to Nagasaki, Japan, to deliver occupation troops.
+Later, they were assigned to Operation Magic Carpet and began shuttle runs back to the United States for troops being sent home.
+On November 10, 1945, Carpenter was reassigned and said goodbye to the officers and crew of the USS Freestone.